PeeapDev/call-center/README.md

 - No physical servers needed for administration
 - Access from anywhere with internet
 - Automatic updates and maintenance
-- Pay-as-you-grow pricing model

 #### **Local Telephony Integration** (Maintains Reliability)
-- Direct connection to Sierra Leone's toll-free numbers
+- Direct connection to the ministry toll-free numbers
 - Calls remain on local telecom networks
 - No international routing costs
 - Works with existing phone infrastructure